espros/epc-tofcam-toolkit/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-espros TOF Cam Toolkit
+espros TOFcam Toolkit
 =====================================================
 Introduction
 ------------
-| This package provides a python interface to the espros TOF cameras.
+| This package provides a python interface to the espros TOFcam's.
 | It also provides a simple GUI to visualize the data from the camera.

 Currently supported camera modules are: